 - The special needs or disabilities of a child

 - A particular visitation schedule that provides for a greater amount of time with one parent

 As with child custody determinations, the primary concern for the court is always the best interests of the child.
 The court will only deviate from established child support guidelines if it is not detrimental to the child.

-An Attorney Who Provides The Legal Support And Compassion Your Family Deserves
+An Attorney Who Provides the Legal Support & Compassion Your Family Deserves

 Many personal and emotional changes occur following a divorce.
 Your child’s lifestyle and routine does not have to be sacrificed.
 The Law Office of Michael E. Golub, P.A., is here to help through each step of the legal process.
 Your first 15-minute consultation is free, and I offer evening and weekend appointments to fit your schedule.